Trump's order could hold families together indefinitely. But where will they stay?

 Trump’s executive order also states that Sessions will, to the extent that he can, prioritize adjudication of cases involving the detained families.

-Speeding up cases automatically brings up concerns about due process, Pierce said — whether the individual is getting enough time to argue cases before a judge, to contact legal counsel and whether the attorney has enough time to prepare.
+Speeding up cases automatically brings up concerns about due process, Pierce said — whether the individual is getting enough time to argue cases before a judge and to obtain legal counsel and whether the attorney has enough time to prepare.

 Court dockets were rearranged during the Obama administration to give priority to unaccompanied children’s cases.
 But many of them did not get their court notices and children didn’t know they had court hearings, she said.

-“Going forward the issue remains whether they’re going to rapidly reunite all the kids that have already been separated,” he said, adding their lawsuit also addresses reunification for separated children.
+“Going forward, the issue remains whether they’re going to rapidly reunite all the kids that have already been separated,” he said, adding the lawsuit also addresses reunification for separated children.

 Pierce echoed the sentiment.